 If you are a less experienced CPA, AICPA recommends starting with the “Essentials of PFP” publication that covers all areas.
 After that, consider using the online learning resources to strengthen your knowledge of areas where you haven’t previously worked.
 Once this is complete, you’ll likely be prepared for the PFP Boot Camp course.

-The online, self-study boot camp course can be purchased as bundle, or each of the seven individual sessions can be purchased separately.
+The online, self-study boot camp course can be purchased as a bundle, or each of the seven individual sessions can be purchased separately.
 Each bundle correlates to a PFS certificate exam, so if you are experienced in some areas and less in others, you can choose specific modules to focus on.
 The cost for the complete self-study boot camp ranges from $479 to $749.

-The in-person boot camp covers all of the areas, and the classes are held annually in May or June and October or November.
+The in-person boot camp covers all of the areas, and the classes are held annually in May or June and in October or November.
 The boot camps are held before the PFS exam so that students can sit for the exam shortly after taking the in-person boot camp.
 The cost of the in-person boot camp could cost over $1,000.

 Taking the PFS Exam